dry states in india

 Table of Contents

-Bihar, Gujarat, Mizoram, Nagaland, and Lakshadweep are the dry states in India, as the Indian Government has alcohol banned states in India and union territories.
+Bihar, Gujarat, Mizoram, Nagaland, and Lakshadweep are the dry states in India, as the Indian Government has banned alcohol in India and union territories.
 Alcohol consumption is quite common in India, but there are certain regions where it is strictly prohibited.
 These areas are known as dry states in India.
 Various cultural, social, and political factors mainly determine alcohol prohibition in India.

 Article 47 of the Indian Constitution